KryptaPay/kryptapay-js-client/README.md

 # kryptapay-js-client

 ## This package allows to abstract https requests and manage sessions in a React Native Expo application.
+It is not yet supposed to be used for every backend api structure.
+Feel free to contact [us](https://www.krypta-pay.com) if you want to contribute in making this package generic for any backend.

 ### Installing